Dagt/TradeBot/docs/monitoring.md

 - `POST /strategies/{name}/{status}` – update a strategy state.
 - `GET /summary` – metrics and strategy states combined.
 - `GET /health` – basic liveness probe.
+- `GET /dashboards` – list of Grafana dashboards with direct URLs.
+- `GET /dashboards/{name}` – redirect to a specific Grafana dashboard.

 Static assets are served from `monitoring/static/` for a quick HTML view.